jarokaz/mlops-labs/workshops/kfp-caip-sklearn/README.md

 ![Lab env](/images/lab-env.png)

+The core services in the environment are:
+- ML experimentation and development - AI Platform Notebooks
+- Scalable, serverless model training - AI Platform Training
+- Scalable, serverless model serving - AI Platform Prediction
+- Machine learning pipelines - AI Platform Pipelines
+- Distributed data processing - Cloud Dataflow
+- Analytics data warehouse - BigQuery
+- Artifact store - Google Cloud Storage
+- CI/CD tooling - Cloud Build

+In this environment, all services are provisioned in the same [Google Cloud Project](https://cloud.google.com/storage/docs/projects).

+An instance of **AI Platform Notebooks** is used as a primary experimentation/development workbench.
+The instance is configured using a custom container image that should be optimized for a given ML project.
+In the lab, you will configure the instance optimized for developing KFP and/or TFX pipelines.

 ### Preparing the lab dataset
 The pipeline developed in the labs sources the dataset from BigQuery.
 Before proceeding with the lab upload the dataset to BigQuery in your project: